nikki2pro/YSC_SpineSwiftTest/README.md

   + You can use this function when you want to customize your bone.
 For example, giving it physicsbody.
 - ikActionUpdate()
   + It should be in didFinishUpdate() in order to enable ikAction and rotation inheritance option.

+ABOUT THE SAMPLE PROGRAM
+- It animates hero and alien which I got from the samples in Spine software.
+- If you click hero or alien, they will do some action and return to default action.
+- hero action has IK action.
+You can find it work nicely.
+- alien "death" action includes slot animation, which was tricky.
+It work nicely too.